1953 Tournaments

 Olmstead and Speers

 (July 23) Kamsack Cyclones advanced with a 10-5 victory over Wynyard as shortstop Jim Peterson had four hits and knocked in a pair of runs.
 Cyclones put the game on ice in the third inning sending 13 men to the plate in a nine run outburst.
-Dave Kostenuk went eight innings for the win.
+Dave Kosteniuk went eight innings for the win.

 Arngrimson, Davis (3), Green (3) and Reynolds

-Kostenuk, Taylor (9) and Bennett
+Kosteniuk, Taylor (9) and Bennett

 KIMBERLEY TOURNAMENT